 Investigations

 Allows for the accurate determination of biventricular systolic and diastolic function.
-With systolic heart failure, echo usually demonstrates a dilated left and/or right ventricle with low ejection fraction.
-With pure diastolic heart failure left ventricular ejection fraction (LVEF) is normal but there is evidence of left ventricular hypertrophy (LVH) and of abnormal diastolic filling patterns on Doppler evaluation.
-Echo can also identify valvular or pericardial disease or may reveal evidence of underlying coronary artery disease (regional wall motion/thickness abnormalities).
-It should be performed in every patient presenting with heart failure symptoms.
+Echocardiogram can also identify valvular, myocardial, or pericardial disease or may reveal evidence of underlying coronary artery disease (CAD) (regional wall motion/thickness abnormalities).
+A hypertrophied heart may be due to hypertension, hypertrophic obstructive cardiomyopathy, or infiltrative disease such as amyloidosis.
+It should be performed in every patient presenting with HF symptoms.

-evidence of underlying coronary artery disease, left ventricular hypertrophy, or atrial enlargement; may be conduction abnormalities and abnormal QRS duration
+evidence of underlying coronary artery disease, left ventricular hypertrophy, or atrial enlargement; may be abnormal QRS duration; may identify comorbid conduction abnormalities

 May reveal pulmonary vascular congestion (vascular redistribution, Kerley B lines), cardiomegaly (increased cardiothoracic ratio), or pleural effusion (usually right-sided but often bilateral).